Introduction to Open Source Program Offices

 - Practical advice and best practices on how to streamline open source operations

-- Recommendations to ensure that organizations can maximize the benefits of open source while being good open source citizens.
+- Recommendations to ensure that organizations can maximize the benefits of open source while being good open source citizens and follow related regulations.

 The book is structured in a user-friendly and practical manner, with a focus on providing actionable advice and steps that organizations can take to create and implement an OSPO.
 The book will cover a range of topics, including: